New York Knicks hold on for 121-112 win over Detroit Pistons

 Barrett then knocked down a pair of free throws and a 3-pointer by Quentin Grimes in front of the Pistons bench with 40 seconds made it 119-110 to seal the Knicks victory.

-New York trailed by four points with a little over four minutes to play in the first quarter before Barrett sparked a 14-5 run with seven points of his own to put the Knicks ahead 30-25 at the end of the period.
+Barrett scored 12 points in the first quarter, including seven during a 14-5 run that helped the Knicks take a 30-26 lead at the end of the period.

+He added eight points during the second quarter, nailing a 3-pointer with eight seconds left to give New York a 68-58 halftime lead.

+”(Barrett was) great downhill, attacking the basket, a lot of pressure on the rim,” Knicks coach Tom Thibodeau said. ”We’ve been terrific with scoring on the paint all year long and a big part of it is the pressure that he puts on people.”

-Pistons guard Cade Cunningham was held out of Friday night’s game due to left shin soreness.
+Pistons: Detroit guard Cade Cunningham was held out of Friday night’s game due to left shin soreness. .
+The Pistons outscored the New York bench 53-34.

+Knicks: Isaiah Hartenstein had 12 rebounds. .
+New York has won its last eight meetings against the Pistons.
+The previous loss was Nov.
+6, 2019 at Detroit.

 UP NEXT